Why every van needs a portable campervan toilet

 - Some cassette toilets are designed to be removed from outside the van, requiring modification to the van.
 This allows for the cassette to be cleaned outside the van.

-The Cadillac’s of portable campervan toilets.
-They break down and compost human waste through bacterial activity that results in a very clean, no-odor system.
+Composting toilet for campervan travel break down and compost human waste through bacterial activity that results in a very clean, no-odor system.

 They cost more than the others but, Cadillac style, Cadillac price.